-Taylor sings.
-I’m not saying she’s the best singer in the planet.
-But she has a decent range, and she did a great job of singing live at SNL.
+Taylor can sing.
+I’m not saying she’s the ultimate singer in the planet.
+But she has a good range and did a great job of singing live at SNL.
 She deserves the applause.

 What amazed me afterwards was the discordant criticism.
 The monologue got the most press.
 Why isn’t she over Joe?
 Why isn’t he over the other thing?
 It’s.
 A. Joke.
 She mentioned those two incidents and SNL made no skits about them, remember?
 A jab and we’re in the show.
 She didn’t insult Joe or… that guy, go back and look it up.
 There’s nothing more to say, everything’s ok.
 It was a very classy “let’s get this out of the way and move on”.
 I think she had input into the skits, but not necessarily was she calling the shots there.
 The monologue, definitely Taylor.
 Good job, girl.